 One of the most obvious symptoms of a potential DDoS attack might be sudden slowness or unavailability of a service or site but the reason for this may be a completely legitimate one — sudden legitimate rise in traffic.

-Such a reason can easily create service or site availability issues so usually you would need to investigate further to know for sure you are currently experiencing DDoS attack.
+Such a reason can easily create service or site availability issues so usually you would need to investigate further to know for sure you are currently experiencing a DDoS attack.

 To be concise, you can experience symptoms both general and those that get detected only by specialized tools.